maoberlehner/markus-oberlehner-net/content/blog/how-to-structure-a-complex-vuex-store.md

 ### Dynamically loading of modules

-Because we're not globally registering all of our modules upfront, it's possible to [use webpacks code splitting feature in combination with the vue-router](https://markus.oberlehner.net/blog/setting-up-a-pwa-with-vue-vue-router-and-webpack-code-splitting/), to dynamically load components and their associated store modules.
-This makes the app bundle size smaller which can have a huge effect on the initial loading time, especially with large scale applications.
+Because we're not globally registering all of our modules upfront, it's possible to [use webpacks code splitting feature in combination with the vue-router](https://markus.oberlehner.net/blog/setting-up-a-pwa-with-vue-vue-router-and-webpack-code-splitting/), to **dynamically load components and their associated store modules**.
+This makes the app bundle size smaller which can have a **huge effect on the initial loading time**, especially with large scale applications.

 ### Maximum reusability

-Designing our store structure in a way which makes certain modules reusable, can have an enormous positive impact on maintainability and also bundle size, when the application is getting bigger.
+Designing our store structure in a way which makes certain modules reusable, can have an **enormous positive impact on maintainability and also bundle size**, when the application is getting bigger.
 The key to success with this strategy, is to come up with strict rules for naming and structuring your modules, so that they all adhere to a certain API and are named in a predictable way.

 ## Closing remarks